-- Sexual Assault actual or attempted sexual contact with another person without that person's consent.
-(VA any form of unwanted sexual contact obtained without consent and/or obtained through the use of force, threat of force, intimidation, or coercion.)
+• Sexual Assault - actual or attempted sexual contact with another person without that person's consent.
+(VA & local codes same - any form of unwanted sexual contact obtained without consent and/or obtained through the use of force, threat of force, intimidation, or coercion.)
 (VAWA---An offense that meets the definition of rape, fondling, incest, or statutory rape as used in the FBI's Uniform Crime Reporting program.
-Per the National Incident-Based Reporting System User Manual from the FBI UCR Program, a sex offense is any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent. - Sexual Battery (Fondling) intentional touching of another person's intimate parts without the person's consent: or other intentional sexual contact with another person without that person's consent.
-(Clery and UCR define fondling as the touching of another person's private parts for the purpose of sexual gratification, forcibly and / or against the person's will, or including instances where the victim is incapable of giving consent because of his/her age or mental incapacity.) - Rape The penetration no matter how slight, of the vagina or anus with any body part or
+Per the National Incident- Based Reporting System User Manual from the FBI UCR Program, a sex offense is any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.

-- object, or oral penetration by a sex organ of another person, without the consent of the victim. - Incest Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape Sexual intercourse with a person who is under the statutory age of consent.
+- Sexual Battery (Fondling) intentional touching of another person's intimate parts without the person's consent: or other intentional sexual contact with another person without that person's consent.
+(Clery and UCR define fondling as the following: The touching of the private parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity.) - Rape The penetration no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+This offense includes the rape of both males and females. - Incest Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited bylaw. - Statutory Rape Sexual intercourse with a person who is under the statutory age of consent.